robindemourat/metis-backend/doc/index.md

 ## `getComposition(parameters: object): Promise`

-Gets a composition with a specific id or email
+Gets a composition with a specific id

 | Name | Type | Attribute | Description |
 | --- | --- | --- | --- |